TZKdeveloperIF/Project-TZK-Since2.12/LOG/Bug_Fixing.md

 # 4.0.5.02
 + Missing load parameter from _this in InitPlayer_Msg.sqs, which leads to "no enemy spot" message error.

-# 4.0.4.08
-+ Missing adjust script path in "Server\AI_UpdateCommander.sqs".
-This will cause error only when fighting with AICO.

 # 4.0.4.07
 + Unimportant income display bug due to lacking of definition of local variables in Player\Dialog\Options.sqs